Balancing Compassion with Justice, A Catholic Perspective on Charity and Illegal Immigration

 That life indwells the world and the world knows it not; largely because those to whom it is given fail to disclose it.
 Christians, that "nation" as the New Testament calls them, who exist only to be wide-open channels of the inpouring Spirit of Charity, block its passage by their interior hardness, their spiritual selfishness, apathy, love of comfort, their petty and sterile religious outlook.

 In the United States, many people are opting out of the Catholic Church.
-We are quick to blame others: the priest scandal, Vatican II, liberalism, etc. But Underhill would blame us - those who are in the Body of Christ for not sharing it enough.
+We are quick to blame others: the priest scandal, Vatican II, liberalism, etc. But Underhill would fault those who are in the Body of Christ for not sharing it enough.
 Many Catholics fail to reveal the richness of our faith with the world.
-As Underhill critiques, we often block the Spirit of Charity through our spiritual selfishness, apathy, and narrow perspectives.
+As Underhill states we often block the Spirit of Charity through our spiritual selfishness, apathy, and narrow perspectives.
 Christ calls us to evangelization—not to hide our light under a bushel but to let it shine.
 Evangelization itself is an act of charity, demanding effort and courage.

 The word "Catholic" does not simply mean "universal."
 It means "according to the whole."
 To live fully as Catholics, we must be in sync with the Whole, the Body of Christ, which is the Church.
 Catholics believe that Communion embodies receiving the Eucharist, the glorified Body of Christ, which binds believers together as one body in Him.
 Using an analogy to illustrate this connection: the physical churches and cathedrals where we house the Eucharist are akin to Jesus' earthly body, while the communion of saints—living, dead, and eternal—forms the glorified Body of Christ.
 This unity is emphasized in Jesus' command to consume His glorified body "in memory of Him," enabling us to participate in the incarnate Word through the Church.